nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 Note:

-- You can check `<Contact Index>` of the contact whose timetable you wish to edit, by first listing all contacts using `contacts`.
+- You can check `<Contact Index>` of the contact whose timetable you wish to edit, by listing all contacts using `contacts`.

+- You can check the timetable of the contact you wish to edit, by display his/her timetable using `timetable <Contact Index>`

-- When editing your (main user's) timetable, be careful not edit over a scheduled meeting's time slot.
+- When editing your (main user's) timetable, be careful not to edit over a scheduled meeting's time slot.
 WhenFree will remind you to check `meetings` if you try to edit over a scheduled meeting.

     TODO change image